mehul31j/ai-german-letter-summarizer/README.md

 # AI German Document Summarizer

-A Streamlit application that uses OCR and AI to extract, summarize, and analyze German documents (letters, invoices, contracts).
+A Streamlit application that uses OCR and AI to extract, summarize, and analyze documents (letters, invoices, contracts).

 ## Features